Professor Geoffrey Ashton is an Associate professor in the Department of Philosophy at the University of San Francisco.

-As Program & Operations Manager, Bill has a spectrum of responsibilities from taking program registrations, through editing the biweekly newsletter, to filling out tax and other government forms and beyond.
+As Program and Operations Manager, Bill has a spectrum of responsibilities from taking program registrations, through editing the newsletter, to keeping the organization's paperwork straight.

 Kenneth Setsuzan Kushner is a priest and Zen Master in the lineage of Tenshin Tanouye Roshi, Founding Abbot of Chozen-ji, a Rinzai Zen temple.
 Kushner Roshi founded the Chosei Zen Dojo of Wisconsin in 1982 and is the principal instructor in the Madison Dojo.

 Marcela Kyngesburye actively working for the Latinx Community as an IZL instructor, Multicultural Community Outreach and Education Specialist for the Rape Crisis Center, faculty member of the Mindfulness Core Team of the Madison Metropolitan School District, TRE practitioner and Transformational Coach.

 An executive coach, former businessman, and ex-Royal Navy field gunner, Andy Robins felt like he was coming home as he experienced his first IZL program in 2013 at the Spring Green Dojo.
 He became pivotal in expanding Zen Leadership to Europe and Asia and is now growing Zen and Zen Leadership training in the UK where he lives with his family.

 Roshi, Board Chair, Zen and ZL Instructor

 Rebecca Ryan is a futurist and economist who helps public sector leaders “lead fearlessly”.
 She’s the Board Chair of the Institute for Zen Leadership.